neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 Download the scripts from the repo and place them inside `/boot/install/`

 Run script: `sudo /boot/install/1.update.sh`
 What this does is update the system.
-In styper's first try there was a bug with a kernel version that was sending the system into a kernel panic during the process.
-He/she reports that didn't happened when he/she updated to 4.14.
+In styper's first try there was a bug with a kernel version that was sending the system into a kernel panic during the process. styper reports that didn't happened when he/she updated to 4.14.

 Execute the following command at the bash console:
 `sudo reboot`